renesca/renesca/README.md

 ```

 ## Feedback
 Please don't hesitate to create issues about anything.
-Ideas, Questions, Bugs, Feature Requests.
+Ideas, Questions, Bugs, Feature Requests, Criticism, ... .
 If you are stuck with renesca for some time, this means something does not work as intended or the API is not intuitive.
 Let's fix this together.

 ## Usage Example
 This example is also available as sbt project: [renesca/renesca-example](https://github.com/renesca/renesca-example)